-MVRDV has revealed visuals of its Marble Arch Hill viewpoint, which will be built in central London near Oxford Street to attract people back to the shopping street following the coronavirus pandemic.
+MVRDV has revealed visuals of Marble Arch Mound, a temporary landscaped viewpoint that will be built in central London to attract people back to the Oxford Street shopping district following the coronavirus pandemic.

-Aptly named Marble Arch Hill, the 25-metre-tall structure will open in July and provide "rare views" of the Marble Arch – a 19th-century triumphal arch designed by architect John Nash – as well as Hyde Park.
+The 25-metre-tall structure will open in July and provide "rare views" of Marble Arch – a 19th-century triumphal arch designed by architect John Nash – as well as Hyde Park.

-It was designed by MVRDV as a nod to the history of the site as it was previously part of the adjacent Hyde Park before being isolated and adapted into a large traffic island in the 1960s.
+It was designed by Dutch architect MVRDV as a nod to the history of the site, which was previously part of the adjacent park before being isolated and adapted into a large traffic island in the 1960s.

 "This project is a wonderful opportunity to give an impulse to a highly recognisable location in London," says MVRDV founding partner Winy Maas.

 "By adding this landscape element, we make a comment on the urban layout of the Marble Arch, and by looking to the site's history, we make a comment on the area's future," he added.